hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

   *French: Cisaillement adimensionel <br>German: Dimensionslose Schubspannung*

+Dirichlet boundary condition
+  A Dirichlet boundary condition (after Johann Peter Gustav Lejeune Dirichlet) prescribes values for the solutions of ordinary or partial differential equations at the boundaries (i.e., outer edges) of a (numerical) model.
+This is why Dirichlet boundary conditions are also called first-order boundary conditions.
+In contrast, a second-order {term}`Neumann boundary condition` prescribes values for the derivatives of ordinary or partial differential equations {cite:p}`kundu_fluid_2008`.

+  *French: Condition aux limites de Dirichlet <br>German: Dirichlet-Randbedingung*

 Echo sounder
   An echo sounder emits an acoustic signal under water, which is reflected by the objects of the underwater landscape.
 Echo sounding is an active {term}`Sonar` technique and enables the creation of an underwater DEM, which is also referred to as bathymetry.
 To perform echo sounding a probe must be installed on a boat that requires a minimum navigable water depth.
 In addition, the use of the echo sounder (probe) itself also requires a minimum water depth to operate with little noise inference.
 Therefore, by experience, a minimum water depth of 1-2 m is necessary to survey the bathymetry of a river by echo sounding.
 Echo sounding can be performed with single-beam (one underwater spot) or multi-beam (underwater surface) devices.